 Best universities in Germany

-Top 5 universities for clinical studies and health sciences
+Top five universities for clinical studies and health sciences

 Medicine at the University of Oxford is a traditional course, split into pre-clinical and clinical stages.

-In the first few years, students are taught theoretically with little patient contact, and in later years they move to the clinical phase, spending much more time at the John Radcliffe Hospital.
+In the first few years, students are taught theoretically with little patient contact.
+In the course’s later years, they move to the clinical phase, spending much more time at the John Radcliffe Hospital.